gdelataillade/alarm/README.md

 The notification shown on alarm ring can be disabled simply by ignoring the parameters `notificationTitle` and `notificationBody`.
 However, if you want a notification to be triggered, you will have to provide **both of them**.

-If you enabled `enableNotificationOnKill`, you can chose your own notification title and body by using this method:
+If you enabled `enableNotificationOnKill`, you can chose your own notification title and body by using this method before setting your alarms:
 ```Dart
 await Alarm.setNotificationOnAppKillContent(title, body)
 ```